remesh-js/remesh/README.md

 A domain can have as many resources listed in below as you want.

 - **Domain States**: the state you want to store in the domain.
-- **Domain Entities**: the entity you want to store in the domain.
-An entity must has a unique identifier as key.
+- **Domain Queries**: query states or deriving another query.
+- **Domain Commands**: update states or emit events or do nothing.
+- **Domain Effects**: An observable that perform side-effect and send commands or events.
 - **Domain Events**: identify something happened in the domain.
-- **Domain Commands**: update states/entities or emit events or do nothing.
-- **Domain Queries**: query states/entities or deriving another query.
-- **Domain Effects**: An observable that perform side-effect and send commands or events.

 For any domain, only `domain-query`, `domain-command`, `domain-event` can be exposed to the outside.

-`domain-state` and `domain-entity` are not exposed to the outside and can't be touched directly out of the domain.
+`domain-state` will not be exposed to the outside and can't be touched directly out of the domain.

 For the consumers of any domain.

-- The only way to read states or entities is through `domain-query` for preventing invalid read.
+- The only way to read state is through `domain-query` for preventing invalid read.

-- The only way to update states or entities is through `domain-command` for preventing invalid update.
+- The only way to update state is through `domain-command` for preventing invalid update.

 ## Installation